 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue generally means more clients and greater exposure.
-A sole practitioner seeing 15 - 20 clients per week will pay more than one seeing 8 - 10 due to the increased volume of clinical interactions.
+Insurers treat turnover as a primary pricing input.
+Higher revenue implies more clients and more clinical interactions.
+A practitioner seeing 20 clients per week will pay more than one seeing 8 to 10 because of the greater volume of exposure.

 👥

-Working with certain populations carries higher risk.
-Practitioners who work with children, individuals at risk of self-harm, court-mandated clients, or those with severe psychiatric conditions may face higher premiums due to the elevated duty of care involved.
+Working with children, individuals at risk of self-harm, court-mandated clients, or people with severe psychiatric conditions elevates the duty of care and may attract higher premiums.

 📋